Sivan22/otzaria/README.md

 - [ ] Add business logic layer by switching the state management library to Bloc.
 - [ ] Transfer books data from text files to SQLite database
-- [ ] add option for semantic search using an embedding ML model and vector database
+- [ ] Add option for semantic search using an embedding ML model and vector database
-- [ ] language Support
+- [ ] Language Support
     - [ ] English
     - [X] Hebrew